-2.1.1.4.3 Review Procedure for Geographical Names
+2.2.1.4.4 Review Procedure for Geographical Names

-A Geographic Names Panel (GNP) will confirm whether each applied-for gTLD string represents a geographical name, and verify the relevance and authenticity of the supporting documentation where necessary.
+A Geographic Names Panel (GNP) will determine whether each applied-for gTLD string represents a geographical name, and verify the relevance and authenticity of the supporting documentation where necessary.

 The GNP will review all applications received, not only those where the applicant has noted its applied-for gTLD string as a geographical name.
-For any applications where the GNP determines that the applied-for gTLD string is not a geographical name, the application will pass the Geographical Names review with no additional steps required.
+For any application where the GNP determines that the applied-for gTLD string is a country or territory name (as defined in this module), the application will not pass the Geographical Names review and will be denied.
+No additional reviews will be available.